 For feedback type

-star-rating-v1 the export as comma separated values in a file and raw type as JSON is provided.
+star-rating-v1 the export as comma separated values in a file is provided.
 This can be done by using the provided REST API or a CLT (CSV only), documented here.

 To ensure privacy the user and context id are delivered in a hashed form.
 This way multiple entries can be matched to one user without revealing their identity.
 Generally the following parameters are supported to filter the stored data: